 The use of medical imaging measures are calculated using data from claims that hospitals and physicians submit for Medicare beneficiaries enrolled in Original Medicare.

 Data are available for Veterans Health Administration (VHA) hospitals for some heart attack care, emergency department care, preventive care, and blood clot prevention measures.
 View the complete list of timely and effective care measures reported on Hospital Compare for VHA hospitals- Opens in a new window.

 VHA collects this information through the VA’s External Peer Review Process (EPRP) or directly from electronic medical records.
 Validation of VHA data is performed within the EPRP process, by VHA staff, and by The Joint Commission- Opens in a new window.

 Who the measures apply to

-Most of the measures of timely and effective care apply to any adult patients treated at hospitals participating in the Hospital Inpatient Quality Reporting (IQR) Program - Opens in a new window and Outpatient Quality Reporting (OQR) Program - Opens in a new window for whom the recommended treatments would be appropriate.
-These include people with Medicare, Medicare managed care patients, and non-Medicare patients.
+Most of the measures of timely and effective care apply to any adult patients treated at hospitals participating in the Hospital Inpatient Quality Reporting (IQR) Program - Opens in a new window and Outpatient Quality Reporting (OQR) Program. - Opens in a new window These include people with Medicare, Medicare managed care patients, and non-Medicare patients.
 Hospitals with a large number of discharges may provide data from a sample of eligible Medicare and non-Medicare patients, based on CMS sampling rules.
 For VHA and Department of Defense (DoD) hospitals, the measures apply to eligible adult patients treated at VHA or DoD hospitals in accordance with The Joint Commission guidelines.

 The healthcare worker influenza vaccination measure tracks the number of healthcare workers who got the flu vaccine each flu season.
 This measure applies to all facility employees, licensed independent practitioners, adult students/trainees and adult volunteers, and includes those employees who work in a hospital outpatient department.